leisuzz/ECE740-project/README.md

 # ECE740-project

-Worked with Git user - Kulbear
+Worked with Git user - Kulbear.

-The project named as Automated Segmentation of Diabetic Retinopathy
+The project named as Automated Segmentation of Diabetic Retinopathy.

+Details in report